dominant-strategies/quai-docusaurus/docs/participate/node/node-faq.md

 **How can I check the syncing status of all of my node's slices at once?**

-To check the syncing status of all of your node's slices at the same time, you can use this community-made script: [https://github.com/satman81/guides/blob/main/quai/quaiblockheight.py](https://github.com/satman81/guides/blob/main/quai/quaiblockheight.py).
+To check the syncing status of all of your node's slices at the same time, you can use this [community-made script](https://gist.github.com/saiaman/ad509a23d8a4211da01aa5403ec9dab3).

 ### Time to Sync